2024

 Zawadi Hamadi, who is earning her bachelor’s in chemical engineering at Moi University, wrote that the WEE Scholarship “has been truly life-changing.”

 When I first traveled to Kenya in 2010 to establish a sister school partnership, I never imagined the deep and lasting connection I would build with the Taita-Taveta community.
-What began as a seed of curiosity and collaboration has grown into something extraordinary.

 Behind every initiative are the stories that fuel this work.
 I think of the girls from St. Joseph’s—once shy and uncertain—who found their voice through science and placed 8th nationally at the Kenyan Science and Engineering Fair.
 I think of a Mercer Island student who met her scholarship partner from Kenya and said, “I’ll never take my education for granted again—and I want to help make sure she never has to fight so hard for hers.”
 That transformation—from curiosity and empathy to action—is what global citizenship looks like.

 Their courage and commitment are the foundation of lasting change.
+They are not just implementing new practices—they are shaping the future of education in their communities.

 This year, a transformational grant from a generous family foundation allowed us to take a bold leap forward in our technology initiative.
-Their one-time investment connected all ten of our partner schools to the internet, increased student access to devices, and brought in local expertise to support digital learning.
+Their one-time investment connected all ten partner schools to the internet, increased student access to devices, and brought in local expertise to support digital learning.
 As we continue to bridge the digital divide, we’re not just connecting schools—we’re connecting students to opportunity, innovation, and one another.

 Our work is sustained by a growing community of supporters who believe in what we’re building and contribute in meaningful ways—through time, resources, and trust.
 We are deeply grateful.

-That’s the heart of our mission.
+That’s the heart of our mission—and the future we believe in.

 With Deep Appreciation,